fleetdm/fleet/docs/02-Deploying/03-Configuration.md

 ![Example Okta IDP Configuration](https://raw.githubusercontent.com/fleetdm/fleet/main/docs/images/okta-idp-setup.png)

-> The names of the items required to configure an Identity Provider may vary from provider to provider and may not conform to the SAML spec.
+> The names of the items required to configure an identity provider may vary from provider to provider and may not conform to the SAML spec.

 > Individual users must also be setup on the IDP before they can sign in to Fleet.